Ahone

-Ahone (also known as Rawottonemd) was the chief god and creator in the religion of the Native American Powhatan tribe and related Algonquians in the Virginia Tidewater area.
-According to tribal legend, Ahone created the world as a flat disk with the Powhatan tribe at its center.
-He was also considered to be detached from mankind and required no offerings or sacrifices like many other gods.
-The god Oki was his wrathful counterpart.
+Ahone (also known as Rawottonemd) was a prominent spirit and creator in the religion of the Native American Powhatan people.
+According to Powhatan mythology, Ahone created the world as a flat disk with the Powhatan people at its center.
+Ahone didn't interact directly with mankind and required no offerings or sacrifices, unlike many other spirits.
+Oki was Alhone's opposite in everything, thus Oki interacted directly with the Powhatans and expected offerings.